nghttp2/nghttp2/doc/nghttpx.1.rst

 The <SIZE> argument is an integer and an optional unit (e.g., 10K is 10 * 1024).
 Units are K, M and G (powers of 1024).

+The <DURATION> argument is an integer and an optional unit (e.g., 1s is 1 second and 500ms is 500  milliseconds).
+Units are s or ms.  If a unit is omitted, a second is used as unit.

 FILES
 -----